 Using Locke’s Theory When You Work Alone

-Setting up your own reward system can act as an external motivator.
+If you have a high need for achievement, setting up your own reward system can act as an external motivator.
 However, a reward you will receive in 12 months time may not be enough to drive you.

 If you need help coming up with some useful rewards and punishments to achieve your goals, this article may be able to help.